CumulusNetworks/docs/content/cumulus-netq-52/Installation-Management/Upgrade-NetQ/Upgrade-System.md

 toc: 4
 ---

-This page describes how to upgrade your NetQ virtual machines and .
+This page describes how to upgrade your NetQ virtual machines.
 Note that the upgrade instructions vary depending on NetQ version you’re currently running.

 For deployments running: